hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 Whatever the format, the goal of lab meeting is for everyone in the room, including the presenter, to learn things that are useful to their work.

+Currently Laura Tuck is organising the lab meeting schedule.
+Please give Laura at least a week's notice of any changes to the schedule, as it is much easier to reorganise a meeting at the previous week's lab meeting rather than later.

-## Timing - *updated September 2021*
+## Timing

-Lab meetings are **10:30-12:00 Mondays** over zoom.
+Lab meetings are **10:30-12:00 Mondays** in Waddington 1.07 (Oct 2021).

-* 10:00 meeting opens, drift in with coffee/tea, chat and discuss lab business
+* 10:15 meeting opens, drift in with coffee/tea, chat and discuss lab business
 * 10:30 prompt, presentation starts
 * 11:45 latest, show the last slide
 * Discuss any other lab business
 * 12:00, everyone should leave (reminder that ICMB Monday seminars are usually at this time)

 We previously tried to keep lab meetings to 1 hour, but they ended up closer to 1 and a half.
 The new timetable seems to work well as long as we are disciplined about starting on time.

-PI is trying to book a meeting room (Sep 2021).

 ## Giving a Research update lab meeting